Swiers History, Family Crest & Coats of Arms

 Early Origins of the Swiers family

-The surname Swiers was first found in Dorset at Swyre where they were descended from William d'Eu, Count of Eu, who was undertenant in Wiltshire and held the lands of Swyre (Latin: Tempore Regis Edwardi, English: during the reign of King Edward) before the Norman Conquest in 1066.
+The surname Swiers was first found in Dorset at Swyre where they were descended from William d'Eu, Count of Eu, who was undertenant in Wiltshire and held the lands of Swyre (Latin: Tempore Regis Edwardi, English: during the reign of King Edward the Confessor) before the Norman Conquest in 1066.
 William of Swyre held those lands in 1086 at the taking of the Domesday Survey.

 Early History of the Swiers family